mkkhg/test-site/index.rst

 We are KhyzhnyakGroup (KhG), a privately held group of businesses.
 The group is owned by the Khyzhnyak family.

-We specialize in making organizations effective towards their goals.
+We specialize in increasing value, produced by organizations.

 Currently, we provide solutions with issues in: